 Use this alphabetical list of suffixes to find information about the meanings and uses of different word endings in English.
 Suffixes show where to use a word in a sentence, when something happened, whether there are one or more things, etc.

 Some suffixes identify nouns, adjectives, adverbs, and verbs.
 (These can also be used to change the part of speech: add ‘-ment’ to ‘govern’ to change it from a verb to a noun, so it can take a different place in a sentence.)
 Other common suffixes show tenses, plurals, and comparisons.

-The alphabetical list gives each suffix, its use (and its meaning when there is a specific meaning), and 1-3 examples.
+The alphabetical list of suffixes below gives each suffix, its use (and its meaning when there is a specific meaning), and 1-3 examples.
 (If its use is to show the word's part of speech, it will just say Adj, N, V, etc., not say "shows that this word is an adjective " (or noun, or verb.)

 Several suffixes have two listings because they have more than one use, and some of the listings actually cover two related uses.
 For example, -en is an irregular past participle ending for verbs like to eat and to write.

 Those past participles can also be used as adjectives (a half-eaten apple or a written test.) -En can also be added to nouns or adjectives to make them into verbs: to brighten, lengthen, straighten, or whiten.